RFKFraser/RFKFraser.github.io/_portfolio/04_Furniture.md

 </div>

 ### Plywood Speaker Stands
 This project was a chance to try something a little more graphic.
-The speaker stands are heavily inspired by Tom Sachs, simple, direct construction, painted faces, plywood endgrain left exposed, and a shitload of holes.
+The speaker stands are heavily inspired by Tom Sachs, simple, direct construction, painted faces, plywood end-grain left exposed, and a shitload of holes.
 I used plywood for the build, keeping the forms clean and boxy.
-I wish i had used a higher quality ply so the endgrain would be a bit more consistant and clean, next time!
+I wish i had used a higher quality ply so the end-grain would be a bit more consistent and clean, next time!

 <div style="display: flex; flex-wrap: wrap; gap: 1rem;">